zohaibjawed940/shopify-ai-assistant/README.md

 ```
 Replace your-app-domain.com with your actual app domain.

+This configuration is required for:
+- Defining the OAuth callback URL that will be validated during authentication requests
+- Specifying the required API client scope that merchants must accept during app installation

 c. **Verify your settings:**
 - Ensure your OAuth callback URL matches the one in your TOML file
 - The callback URL will be validated when handling customer account requests
 - Your app will need to reauthorize with the new scopes if previously installed

-After configuration, your agent can:
-- Access customer order history
+When a customer asks about their orders or account details, the agent will:
-- View customer account details
+- Query available tools using the MCP customer account domain
-- Answer customer-specific questions
+- Detect unauthorized access and initiate the OAuth flow
+- Construct an authorization URL using your AppID
+- Guide the customer through authentication
+- Access the requested information once authorized

-The agent automatically handles the OAuth flow when customers need to authenticate.
+This authentication flow happens automatically when customers need to access their protected information.

 17. View your store and test your chat application.